jg-digital-media/jgdm_snooker_scorer/readme.md

     + `TODO:` Adds 1 to black ball `#tally---potted--pink-p1`
     + `TODO:` Adds 16 to last break `#last---break--p1`
     + `TODO:` Adds 16 to highest break `#highest---break--p1`

++ `TODO:` About.php should include instructions on what each button does - e.g. "Miss" button refers to a failed pot but legal hit and ends visit to the table.

 + `Task 1:` Shoot for colour - MISS